Find Your Perfect School

 Getting a short-term healthcare training certificate can have long-term economic consequences by making medical workers more attractive to clinical facilities for job security.
-The Federal Reserve Bank of St. Louis reported that the unemployment rate for adults aged 25+ with some college education dropped from 4.3 to 3.8 percent since last February.
+The Federal Reserve Bank of St. Louis reported that the unemployment rate for adults aged 25+ with some college education dropped from 4.9 in July 2021 to 3.6 percent at the end of the year 2021.
 That’s significantly less than the 6.2 percent rate without college classes.
 Healthcare is a particularly stable U.S. sector worth $3 trillion with 13 million employees.

-The BLS predicts that healthcare jobs will have much faster-than-average growth of 15 percent overall by 2029.
-Most short-term healthcare training certificate occupations forecast hiring spikes by over 10 percent, including physical therapy aide, massage therapist, paramedic, LPN, surgical first assistant, medical coder, and optician.
+The BLS predicts that healthcare jobs will have much faster-than-average growth of 16 percent overall by 2030.
+Most short-term healthcare training certificate occupations forecast hiring spikes by over 10 percent, including physical therapy aides, massage therapists, paramedics, LPN, surgical first assistants, medical coders, and opticians.

 Faster Routes to Healthcare Degree Completion